 According to David Katz, MD in his book Disease Proof you can rewire your taste buds to enjoy healthier foods.

 Part of the reason it is so difficult is because we are so used to processed foods.
 Companies spend great amounts of money on research and engineering foods to keep you craving more.
 They are in search of the perfect ingredient combination.
 Ever eat something and say “These are so addictive.”?
 There’s a reason for that.
 Ever eat an apple and say, “These are so addictive.”?
 I thought not.

 Flavor enhancers are also added to foods to artificially add more flavor or a certain flavor to foods.
-Then, when we eat the natural food, it doesn’t seem to have much flavor.
+Then, when we eat the real food in its natural state, it doesn’t seem to have much flavor.

 Interested in retraining your taste buds?
 Here are some tips Dr. Katz gives in his book and others I found to be true as well.

 1. Make the switch gradually by only replacing a little at a time.
 For example, if you are switching from whole milk to non-dairy milk, mix the milks adding more non-dairy milk each time until it is all non-dairy.
 The same can go for rice.
 If you are changing from white to brown or black, mix them using just and little brown and add more each time until it is 100% brown.
 Kind of like the frog in the pot of water.
 Do it gradually.

 2. Don’t be afraid to try foods you didn’t like when you are little.
 You may just like them now.
 According to Dr. Katz, our taste buds become less sensitive as we age so strong foods like cabbage, Brussels sprouts, coffee, etc might be foods we actually enjoy now.
 Don’t give up on your kids either.
 Just because they don’t like it now, doesn’t mean they won’t like it next year.